CelliesProjects/featherplayer-esp32/README.md

 -  <strike>Plays local files from a mounted filesystem.&nbsp;</strike>Working on it.<br>
 -  Search for web radio stations on radio-browser and save the results to your favorites.

-## web based interface
+## Web based interface

-The music player is controlled with a browser on your phone, pc or tablet.
+This player has a web interface and is controlled with a browser on your phone, pc or tablet.

 <img src="https://github.com/CelliesProjects/streamplayer-feather-develop/assets/24290108/0f3a9d8b-a698-450b-82ab-e4ac2b0569a3" width="70%">